CampbellKT95/Runway-Bay-Frontend/README.md

   ![Form Component](/readme-imgs/form-component.png)

 - All tenants displayed to the user on the home screen.
-- Edit and delete existing tenants from the database.
+- Edit and delete existing tenants from the database, email individual tenants about upcoming payments.
   ![Tenants Component](/readme-imgs/tenants-component.png)

 - Send out memos to all tenants regarding upcoming events, inspections, etc.